tlylt/roofind/index.md

 - Secure the most suitable room for the user

 # Prototyping
 During wireframing, I realized that there are some complexities that need to be addressed.
 In particular, the "search parameters", or the critical information about a room, can be quite complicated.
 Below I listed out a few of the key parameters that I would like to include in the search/room information display.
-To aid the design process, I also listed out some user flows that the application should support.
+To aid the design process, I also listed out some potential user flows that the application should support.

 ## Search parameters
 - Price